Beyond real blow-up: Masuda detours and complex holonomy: Example: Linear foliations and linear holonomy in

-Similarly knotted leaves, by the way, have been used by Art Winfree to construct initial conditions for knotted scroll wave filaments of spatially three-dimensional reaction-diffusion excitable media.
+Similarly knotted leafs, by the way, have been used by Art Winfree to construct initial conditions for knotted scroll wave filaments of spatially three-dimensional excitable media.
 For their unknotting dynamics see \cite{FiedlerMantel, FiedlerScheel}, and the references there.
 See \cite{KupitzHauser}, for a delicate experimental setup, and section 11 of \cite{Kupitz} for an experimental confirmation of our predictions on collisions of scroll waves, as a preliminary stage.

-\begin{rem} \emph{ The special case $\lambda=1$ of vanishing discriminant, $\lambda_1=\lambda_2$\,, leads to algebraic multiplicity two and is not diagonalizable, in general.
-If we \emph{assume} semisimple eigenvalues, alias geometric multiplicity two or diagonal linearization \eqref{xydiag}, our previous analysis applies.
-This leads to trivial identity holonomies of $z$ over $u$ and of $w$ over $v$ by \eqref{uzdiaglin} and \eqref{vwdiag}, respectively. \emph{Non-semisimple spectral quotients} $\lambda=1$, in contrast, fail to possess nontrivial blow-up loops, even in the linear case
+\begin{rem} The special case $\lambda\!=\!1$ of vanishing discriminant, $\lambda_1=\lambda_2$\,, leads to algebraic multiplicity two and is not diagonalizable, in general.
+Only if we \emph{assume semisimple eigenvalues}, alias geometric multiplicity two, viz.~diagonal linearization \eqref{xydiag}, our previous analysis applies.
+This leads to trivial identity holonomies of $z$ over $u$ and of $w$ over $v$ by \eqref{uzdiaglin} and \eqref{vwdiag}, respectively. \emph{Non-semisimple spectral quotients} $\lambda\!=\!1$, in contrast, fail to possess nontrivial blow-up loops, even in the linear case

 Indeed, any nontrivial blow-up loop $\gamma^u$ of $u(t_1)=u_0\exp (-t_1)\neq0$ requires some imaginary period $2\mi \pi k$ of $t_1$\,.
 This prevents any periodicity of $z(t_1)=(z_0 + u_0\,t_1)\exp(-t_1)$.
-Therefore we had to assume semisimple eigenvalues, in case $\lambda=1$. } \end{rem}
+Therefore we had to assume semisimple eigenvalues, in case $\lambda\!=\!1$. \end{rem}

-\begin{rem} \emph{In all linear holonomy constructions, we emphasize the role of rational versus real irrational spectral quotients.
-For \emph{rational quotients}, iterated loops of $t$ \emph{match} consistently to form blow-up loops $\gamma^t$, i.e.\ they possess holonomy multipliers 1, after finitely many detour cycles.
-This attests to leaves of the complex foliation which are (finitely) \emph{branched Riemann surfaces} at $u=z=0$.
-See also corollary \ref{corloop} below.
-For \emph{irrational quotients}, in contrast, the leaves never match.
-Instead, however, repeated Masuda detours will generate \emph{quasiperiodic holonomy multipliers} arbitrarily close to the multiplier 1 of discrepancy-free matching, for suitably chosen large iterates.} \end{rem}
+\begin{rem} In all linear holonomy constructions, we emphasize the role of rational versus real irrational spectral quotients $\lambda=\lambda_1/\lambda_2$\,.
+For \emph{rational quotients}, iterated loops $\gamma^t$ of $t$ cause solutions $(u(t),z(t))$ to match up consistently to form discrepancy-free \emph{blow-up loops} $(\gamma^t,\gamma^{uz})$, i.e.\ they possess holonomy multipliers 1, after finitely iterated detour cycles.
+This attests to leafs $\fL^c$ of the complex foliation as (finitely) \emph{branched Riemann surfaces} $\cR$ at $u\!=\!z\!=\!0$.
+See also theorem \ref{thmloop} below.
+For \emph{irrational quotients}, in contrast, the leafs $\fL^c$ never quite match up.
+Instead, however, iterated Masuda detours $\gamma^t$ will generate \emph{quasiperiodic holonomy multipliers}.
+For suitably chosen large iterates, these get arbitrarily close to the multiplier 1 of discrepancy-free matching. \end{rem}